Working on a postgraduate dissertation effectively

 - Objective analysis

 After gathering data, you must set out to analyze and put meaning to it, with respect to your stated hypothesis.
 This can be done in many ways, most usually by plotting the data out in graphs, or other forms of information representation, then sitting and inferring its meaning.
-To help with this phase, it is useful to have a friend or peer present, to help maintain objectivity in your findings.
+To help with this phase, it is useful to hire professional assistants at Dissertation Team, or have a friend or peer present, to help maintain objectivity in your findings.